• gitlab.com

 Every server and group, merged

-GitLab won't show you pipelines across a whole group — Manifold does the stitching.
-It pulls the latest pipeline for every project, from every server you add, into one sorted list.
+Neither GitLab nor GitHub shows you pipelines across a whole group or org, and Xcode Cloud builds sit off in App Store Connect — Manifold does the stitching.
+It pulls the latest run for every project, from every server you add, into one sorted list.

 • Colour-coded per server